-- Moving household goods and personal effects, including expenses for hauling a trailer, packing, crating, in-transit storage, and insurance.
-You cannot deduct expenses for moving furniture or other goods you bought on the way from the old home to the new home. - Travel and lodging expenses from the old home to the new home, including automobile expenses (either actual expenses or 14 cents per mile) and air fare.
+- 1. Moving household goods and personal effects, including expenses for hauling a trailer, packing, crating, in-transit storage, and insurance.
+You cannot deduct expenses for moving furniture or other goods you bought on the way from the old home to the new home. - 2.
+Travel and lodging expenses from the old home to the new home, including car expenses and air fare.
+You can deduct as car expenses either: - a.
+Your actual out-of-pocket expenses such as gas and oil, or - b.
+The standard mileage rate of 15 cents a mile for miles driven before September 1, 2005, and 22 cents a mile for miles driven after August 31, 2005.

+You can add parking fees and tolls to the amount claimed under either method.
 You cannot deduct any expenses for meals.
 You cannot deduct the cost of unnecessary side trips or lavish and extravagant lodging.

-You can include only the cost of storing and insuring household goods and personal effects within any period of 30 consecutive days after the day these goods and effects are moved from your former home and before they are delivered to your new home.
+You can include only the cost of storing and insuring household goods and personal effects within any period of 30 consecutive days after the day these goods and effects are moved from your former home and before they are delivered to your new